huntergregal/mimipenguin/README.md

 CC BY 4.0 licence - https://creativecommons.org/licenses/by/4.0/

 ## Special Thanks
-* the-useless-one for remove Gcore as a dependency, cleaning up tabs, and adding output option
+* the-useless-one for remove Gcore as a dependency, cleaning up tabs, adding output option, and a full python3 port
 * gentilkiki for Mimikatz, the inspiration and the twitter shoutout
 * pugilist for cleaning up PID extraction and testing
 * ianmiell for cleaning up some of my messy code